Behavioral Geometric Supervision Aligns Video Foundation Models with Human Social Perception: Methods

 \section{Methods}

-Our approach has two stages: (1) Measure human-perceived similarity – we collect odd-one-out judgments on video triplets to construct a human similarity matrix; (2) Behavior-guided fine-tuning – we fine-tune a video model so that its embedding distances better match this human similarity structure.
-We achieve this through a hybrid loss that enforces local triplet constraints and global alignment of similarity matrices (Fig. \ref{fig:fig2}).
+Our approach has two stages:\\ \textbf{(1)} Measure the human-perceived similarity: we collect odd-one-out judgments on video triplets to construct a human similarity matrix, \\ \textbf{(2)} Leverage behavior-guided fine-tuning on a video model with the objective of matching its embedding distances to human similarity structure.
+This is achieved through a hybrid loss function that enforces both local triplet constraints and global alignment of the full similarity matrices (Fig. \ref{fig:fig1}).